karivmcmahon/AC32007-MrBlabby/README.md

 Description of my assignment :

-Account you can log into and you can see more to log into with in the conn.java class:
+Accounts you can log into and you can see more to log into within the conn.java class:

 Username : Beyonce Password : blueivy22 who has a permission of 1 and is a user.